jpetazzo/jpetazzo.github.io/_posts/2017-04-26-employee-training-professional-development.markdown

 the only one who didn't speak French in the office back then.
 Thanks for keeping up, dude!)

-Some day, Solomon's sister visited our office and filmed us at work.
+One day, Solomon's sister visited our office and filmed us at work.
 She was shooting a documentary about tech startups, and interviewed all of us.
 That's how I realized that my French accent back then was, to